beaker-project/beaker-dev-docs/proposals/enhanced-user-groups.rst

 Viewing submission delegates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* I want to view the list of :term:`submission delegates` for a user.
+* I want to view the list of :term:`submission delegates <submission delegate>` for a user. (:issue:`960302`).
-  (:issue:`960302`).

-The list of :term:`submission delegates` should be included on the user's preferences page.
+The list of :term:`submission delegates <submission delegate>` should be included on the user's preferences page.

 Updating submission delegations